PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.organ-file=http://purl.obolibrary.org/obo/uberon.obo
 ```

 Only a select few organ systems are active by default.
-You can activate more by running the following SQL command with a
+You can activate more by running the following SQL command with
-Uberon identifier of your choice:
+an Uberon identifier of your choice:

 ```sql
 update organ_info